 Kevin Ames is among the first generation of ENG photographers in television.
 His video career started the same day the station he was working for tore out their film processor.
 He has worked in local news, commercial production, scripting advertisements as well as being the voice of a CBS affiliate.
 His career moved into still photography.
 He has had a decades long career in studio photography both with film and as a very early adopter of digital capture.
 He revisited his love of video with the Canon 5D Mk II.
 He’s been providing still and video photography to his clients ever since.

 Alex Lindsay has been involved in almost every part of media production from coding to audio, video, film, web, AR/VR and live-streaming.
 After working on Star Wars at Lucasfilm and Industrial Light and Magic, he built a global training organization and now uses that experience to help others engage their communities online.

 Growing up surrounded by the vast prairie of the Canadian north and tales of faraway places, Renée Robyn has chased the perfect backdrop around the world.
 Approaching photography like a treasure hunter, her compositions are uniquely cinematic, often becoming pieces of a bigger world represented beyond reality.
 Renée’s style is easily recognizable and distinctly her own.
 Expertly blending fact, fiction, and a little digital alchemy, she has worked with industry-leading brands like Wacom, Viewsonic, Corel, Capture One, and Intel.

-Comfortable facing down gale force winds, climbing fog-shrouded mountains or fast pace commercial studios, her work is impressive and committed.
-An expert retoucher, Renée applies the same level of commitment to post-processing leveraging her mastery of colour theory, editing, light, and shadow in the digital realm of Photoshop.
+Comfortable facing down gale force winds, climbing fog-shrouded mountains, or fast pace commercial studios, her work is impressive and committed.
+An expert retoucher, Renée applies the same level of commitment to post-processing leveraging her mastery of color theory, editing, light, and shadow in the digital realm of Photoshop.